srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 SGD is a type of online learning algorithm because it does not require a whole dataset at once but can process training examples one-by-one and learn online.

-####Mini Batch Gradient Descent
+###Mini Batch Gradient Descent

 Mini Batch Gradient Descent is a kind of hybrid version trying to combine the advantages of both batch and stochastic gradient descent.
 Instead of summing (or loopping through) the whole dataset for each optimization step, the algorithm uses a randomly selected subset of examples.

 It's main advantage is that it's computationally much less expensive than processing a full butch for each optimization step.
 It typically converges faster than stochastic gradient descent because it avoids much of the zig-zag.

-Given today's parallel computing technology mini-batch is especially performant if the algorithm is vectorized.
+Given today's parallel computing capabilities mini-batch is especially performant if the algorithm is vectorized.

 ![_config.yml]({{ site.baseurl }}/images/linreg_bigdata.jpg)